tom9493/EvilHangman/README.md

 # EvilHangman
-This is an implementation of an unfair game of hangman
+This is an implementation of an unfair game of hangman in java